Meet The Challenge... Become An Expert In Your Field

-19 JAN 14 - ATTENTION ALL APPLICANTS, THE CHECK YOUR WARRANT OFFICER APPLICATION STATUS LINK IS DOWN UNTIL FURTHER NOTICE.
+- 12 MAR 14 - ATTENTION ALL APPLICANTS, THE CHECK YOUR WARRANT OFFICER APPLICATION STATUS LINK IS DOWN UNTIL FURTHER NOTICE.
 If you have not received an e-mail after your initial packet submission after ten business days, please contact your local recruiter to inquire about your status!
 After the initial email, it is incumbent upon the applicant to check their packet status as you will not receive any further correspondence from the Warrant Officer Recruiting Team.
 If you need to inquire about your packet status, please contact your local recruiting team via email or telephonically at: http://www.usarec.army.mil/hq/warrant/WOassistance.shtml